mBenPrice/pyfun/README.md

 This repo was created to hold various Python scripts I'm working on after a friend said he wanted to contribute.
 As of the beginning of August, I'm somewhat new to writing in Python, so feel free to offer suggestions on my style if you feel it is lacking.
 Also, please note that I don't really expect anybody else to use these so they may have customizations specific to me which you could easily change.
+For reference, I primarily use Python 2.7.
 Amazon Watch
 =====
 Enter Amazon product URLs that you are interested in.
 Currently, it checks one product every 2-3 minutes.